• Recipe List

 What I have learned, one year on, is that July is curiously the end.
 Now that I am a gardener in the most rudimentary way I know that this bit of summer is when the inevitable decline into Autumn begins.
 Things are yellowing now, they bolt and go to seed the minute your back is turned.
 It is the season of collecting what you’ve grown (and eating other people’s apples) and watering what is still to be harvested – in my case, a profusion of beans and squash.
 There are apricots from English trees which you must eat immediately, or face comparisons with blissful ones from the Med or California.

-One year on: I held a two day old baby, my arms numb from the sheer surprising weight of her, so I laid her on the bed and stared at her little twitching mouth.
+One year on: I held a two day old baby, my arms numb from the sheer surprising weight of her, so I laid her on the bed and stared at her twitching mouth.
 In the corner of the window, in a different house in Seaford, higher up the town, was the sea.
 The mother, my friend, was the original recipient of that goosegog pudding.
 Red gooseberries that made their way underneath a terrifyingly ethereal mass of Genoese sponge.

 But it all worked out in the end.
 She’d been born in the corner of the room and, like the party with the pudding and the wild dancing, the place was now, still, full of people, children running in and out, sudden decisions to go to the beach.
 I was at some point mistaken for the midwife.
 When the real midwife arrived, I went for the train that took me back to Clapham Junction, not wanting to lose the newborn scent (honey and yeast) and the sight of her perfect Cupid’s bow mouth.
 So anyway, one year on, see if you can get yourself some red gooseberries.
 Jane Grigson’s recipe is one I would recommend.
 And enjoy what’s left of summer.